 Is it getting hot in here?
 You might need a smart air conditioning unit.
 While smart thermostats are the best way to keep the temperature of a whole home in check ‚Äď and keep your energy costs low ‚Äď smart AC units are a good alternative when you only need cooling for a few months of the year, or can't install a full heating, ventilation and air conditioning system, ducts and all.

 Smart AC units are generally ductless, sometimes portable, and can be installed and uninstalled with much less faff than a whole home system.
 If you're thinking of getting one before another heatwave takes hold, we've put together a guide to cover everything you need to know.

-Smart ACs: Key things to consider
+Smart AC key things to consider

-If you're looking to cool a larger room, you may want to consider a portable unit.
-These tend to have you plugging a hose or something similar through your window, but they're movable so you can get the coverage you want in your room.
+Portable units are a great option if you have various rooms you'd like to cool at certain times of the season, as you can more easily move them around.
+These tend to have you plugging a hose or something similar through your window, but as they're movable you can get the coverage you want.

 Frigidaire Cool Connect